Infections May Raise The Risk Of Mental Illness In Children

 "What we've struggled with for a long time is ... is this [inflammation] causing the mental illness, or is it a consequence of the mental illness?" says McIntyre.
 The new study suggests that it's the former, because the researchers were able to show that the diagnoses of mental illness came shortly after the infections.

 "At least from a time perspective, activating the inflammatory system came first, followed by the mental illness," he says.
-"So therefore that lends a bit more weight to the idea that the immune inflammatory system is causative, rather than being a consequence of mental illness."
+"So therefore, that lends a bit more weight to the idea that the immune inflammatory system is causative, rather than being a consequence of mental illness."

 However, inflammation isn't the only route for infections to influence mental health.
 In some cases, pathogens themselves might be the culprits, says Köhler-Forsberg.